 A secondary zone is a replica of a primary zone.
 Type slave is a synonym for secondary.
 The primaries list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
 Primaries list elements can also be names of other primaries lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the primary can also be done with per-server TSIG keys.
 If a file is specified, then the replica is written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example.com, where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if there are 100000 files in a single directory.)
+For example, a secondary server for the zone example. com might place the zone contents into a file called ex/example.com, where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if there are 100,000 files in a single directory.)

-mirror
+type mirror